Billy Wright (footballer, born 1924)

 William Ambrose Wright (6 February 1924 – 3 September 1994) was an English footballer who played as a centre-back.
 He spent his entire club career at Wolverhampton Wanderers.
 The first footballer in the world to earn 100 international caps, Wright also held the record for longest unbroken run in competitive international football, with 70 consecutive appearances, although that was surpassed by Andoni Zubizarreta's 86 consecutive appearances for Spain (1985–94).
-He also made a total of 105 appearances for England, captaining them a record 90 times, including during their campaigns at the 1950, 1954 and 1958 World Cup finals.
+He also made a total of 105 appearances for England, captaining them a record 90 times, including during their campaigns at the 1950, 1954 and 1958 World Cup.

 Early life and education

 Wright was born at 33 Belmont Road, Ironbridge, Shropshire, his father Thomas was a worker at the Coalbrookdale Company ironworks.
 He was educated at Madeley Wood Methodist School and Madeley Modern School, playing in the teams of both schools.

 Club career

+Wolverhampton Wanderers F.C. at 1955 with following players, from left standing: Bill Slater, Bill Shorthouse, Bert Williams, Ron Flowers, Eddie Stuart; front row: Johnny Hancocks, Peter Broadbent, Roy Swinbourne, Billy Wright (captain), Dennis Wilshaw and Jimmy Mullen.

 After playing during March–April that year for Cradley Heath in a dual player-groundsman role, Wright's association with Wolverhampton Wanderers began in 1938 when, after being encouraged by his school teacher to respond to a newspaper advertisement inviting boys for trials, he was taken on as a member of their ground staff.
 He was only 14 years old when he made his debut for Wolves for the B team game against Walsall Wood in the Walsall Minor League.

 Wright had been accepted on an eight-month trial by Major Frank Buckley, who had initially told Billy that he was "too small" to be taken on.
 In early September 1939 League and Cup football was suspended due to the outbreak of World War II.

 On 23 September 1939 Wright, who was then fifteen, played his first match for the Wolves senior side in a friendly against West Bromwich Albion.
 Wolves beat the Baggies 5–3 in front of 5,000 fans at The Hawthorns.
 Along with Wolves team-mate Jimmy Mullen, Billy also played as a guest for Leicester City, playing as both a forward and a defender before he returned to Molineux in 1942.
 A broken ankle put his career in doubt but he recovered and joined the Kings Shropshire Light Infantry in 1943, serving as a Physical Training Instructor.
 Wright played for Wolves whenever possible and made over 100 appearances for Wolves in wartime football.

 Wright made his official debut for Wolves in January 1946 against Lovells Athletic in the third round of the FA Cup.
 He became club captain soon after and with Wright leading the team, Wolves won the First Division title three times (1953–54, 1957–58 and 1958–59) as well as the FA Cup in 1949.
 He was a virtual ever-present, missing only 31 games for Wolves during the 1950s.
 He retired from playing in April 1959.